littlelovelyo/glex/README.md

 # glex
 A game engine written in C++ and Vulkan.
+This engine is not finished yet.
+Some features are not fully implemented, and it still contains some legacy code from OpenGL.

 ## Implemented features
 Features implemented in previous version have to be rewritten because I scrapped OpenGL for Vulkan.